mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.1/index.md

 <!-- Add new items, if any -->

-## Known issues
+## Fixes and Improvements

 ### DKP delete fails in AWS

-When attempting to delete a DKP cluster from AWS where you have permanent credentials, The 'dkp delete' command fails with SIGSEGV.
-As an alternative, manually delete your cluster.
+Fixed an issue where the 'dkp delete' command could fail with a SIGSEGV when attempting to delete a DKP cluster from AWS where you have permanent credentials.
 (COPS-7109)

 ### DKP installer fails to follow respective AWS --region or Azure --location flags

-The installer flag for AWS `--region` or Azure `--location`are not enforced in the target cluster.
-We corrected this isssue and the correct flags generate in the cluster.yaml files.
+Fixed an issue where the the AWS `--region` or Azure `--location` installer flags were not being enforced in the target cluster.
 (COPS-7101)

 ### Broken documentation links

 Some hyperlinks on the Major Version Upgrade to DKP page were not working.
 We corrected these issues.
 (COPS-7099)

-### Some items are not moving with DKP move command
+### DKP move command not moving some items

-When making a pre-provisioned cluster self-managing, the `PreprovisionedInventory` object and SSH key secret were  not moved to the target cluster.
-We corrected this issue.
-(COPS-7079)
+We corrected an issue where the `PreprovisionedInventory` object and SSH key secret were not moved to the target cluster when making the cluster self-managing.(COPS-7079)

-### RBAC and Grafana dashboards access

-Unable to access the dashboards for RBAC and Grafana, when a using the url for logging and monitoring.
-(COPS-7072)

 ## Component updates